advancedroboticsaws/angel/README.md

 <a name="base-driving-test-step1"></a>

-#### Step 1 `Check hardware setups for base driving control`
+#### Step 1 `Check hardware setups for base driving`

 Check all the hardware setup !!

-Here we regard motor-control module as a motor **JGB37 3530B** + base driver **3in1 board**.
+Here we regard motor control module as a motor **JGB37 3530B** + driver **3in1 board**.
-Also, both motor-control module for each wheel must be connected to mega2560.
+Also, both motor control module for each wheel must be connected to mega2560.

-Mark the following checklist yourself when you finish each setup.
+Mark the following checklist yourself when you have finished each setup.

 - [ ] Check your motor model.
 Make sure you have installed the right one.
-- [ ] Motor control modules are well connected.
-Each of them has correct wiring to their base driver.
+- [ ] Motor control modules are well prepared.
+Each motor connects to their driver correctly.
-- [ ] Left wheel motor control module connects to mega2560 correctly.
+- [ ] Motor control module for **left wheel** connects to mega2560 correctly.
-- [ ] Right wheel motor control module connects to mega2560 correctly.
+- [ ] Motor control module for **right wheel** connects to mega2560 correctly.

-**Note: If you have any doubt, or not sure the hardware wirings, please review system diagrams and double check before going to the next step.**
+**Note: If you have any doubt or not sure the hardware wirings, please review system diagrams and double check before going to the next step.**

 Having finished the first step, you are about to make wheels spin.
 There are two control boards that should have firmwares uploaded, **mega2560 & 3in1 board**.